LailaL88/react-task/README.md

 # Usage
-Put the desired content into div.slider li
+Remove the img tags and put the desired content into div.slider li
 ```
 <div class="slider" id="sliderid" ref={this.slider} onTouchStart = {this.Swipe}>
                 <li  ref={this.lastImg}>